 - Brain Myths Exposed

 At this time, the whole course with the bonuses costs $67.
-I like that you can pay in two payments 30 days apart.
-It also comes with a 60 day 100% money back guarantee.
+There are a few things I really like.
+First, you can pay in two payments 30 days apart.
+Secondly, once you make the purchase, you will have access to any changes they ever make to the Guide and the techniques, for free.
+Finally, it comes with a 60 day 100% money back guarantee.
 If you think you are committed enough to put the effort required into the techniques but are feeling skeptic about their efficacy (and it is a healthy thing to be skeptic!) then this will definitely help you.